SAIC Recognized again for Excellence in Diversity

 Students have many options when it comes to getting involved in the SAIC community.
 Learn more.

-SAIC's Gene Siskel Film Center's (GSFC) Black Harvest Film Festival will receive an Esteem Award for Special Recognition.
+SAIC's Gene Siskel Film Center's (GSFC) received an Esteem Award for Special Recognition for its Black Harvest Film Festival.

 April 15, 2019